 Chicago Tribune Best Books of 2016 | Bookslut Review | LARB Review | NYTB Review | WSJ Review | Boston Globe Book Review | Chicago Tribune Review | Also reviewed in the New Yorker, the Star Tribune, Booklist, Library Journal, Kirkus, Publisher's Weekly, & elsewhere.

 Articles by Rioux: Salon | The Daily Beast | Lit Hub

 PHOENIX ZONES: WHERE STRENGTH IS BORN AND RESILIENCE LIVES

-University of Chicago Press, forthcoming Spring 2018, hardcover
+(University of Chicago Press, April 2018, hardcover)

 Human and animal rights activist Dr. Hope Ferdowsian's book shows how humans and animals across the globe can help each other recover from trauma and heal—an experience known as "the Phoenix Effect."

 "With clarity and poignancy, [Dr. Ferdowsian] lays out a case that human and animal suffering are closely connected." -Times Literary Supplement Review